Bradley-svg/GB-Heat-Pump-App-V1/docs/observability.md

 log.error("widgets.enrichment_failed", { error });
 ```

-Logs are persisted through Cloudflare Workers Observability (`wrangler.toml` sets `persist = true`), which means they are queryable in Workers Analytics and available for Logpush export.
+Logs are persisted through Cloudflare Workers Observability (`services/overseas-api/wrangler.toml` sets `persist = true`), which means they are queryable in Workers Analytics and available for Logpush export.
 For the environment bootstrap steps that turn on Logpush, dashboards, and alert policies, follow `docs/observability-setup-checklist.md`.

 ## Metrics and alert thresholds